-Option 3 uses the MN (Master Node) terminated MCG (Master Cell Group) bearer for signalling.
-There are a few variants for data bearer configuration within Option 3.
-The industry main-stream is to use an SN-terminated split bearer (sometimes referred to as "Option 3x").
-This variant has low impact on EPC and enables data to route directly to the NR gNB to avoid excessive user plane load on the existing LTE eNB, which was designed for 4G LTE traffic load and not additional NR traffic load.
+Option 3 uses the MN (Master Node) terminated MCG (Master Cell Group) bearer for signalling and MN terminated split bearer for user data.
+The goal of option 3 is to utilize existing 4G network as much as possible, so impact on EPC is minimal.
+However, option 3 has the highest impact on the LTE RAN, as eNBs need to be scaled for additional potential capacity demand from 5G NR. while A variant (Option 3x) uses the MN terminated MCG bearer for signalling and SN terminated split bearer for user data, meaning that EPC is not impacted with the variant.
+This variant enables data to route directly to the NR gNB to avoid excessive user plane load on the existing LTE eNB, which was designed for 4G LTE traffic load and not additional NR traffic load.
 As service continuity after loss of 5G radio coverage is more graceful in this variant, it also minimizes excessive signalling traffic between RAN and core.